pettijohn/OAuthPrototype/README.md

 # Minimal Authentication Prototype

+# !!
+Please do not use this, it is a learning exercise prototype.
+Don't roll your own authentication.
+Use Azure AD B2C, AWS Cognito, Auth0, etc. !!

 This prototype hosts a serverless (Azure Function) OpenID provider that integrates with Azure Easy Auth.

 * `AuthServer` is an Azure Function that authenticates the user and returns OIDC compliant data to the caller.
 Before deploying, generate private keys for JWT signing - see `AuthServer/cert/commands.sh`.